Evaluating LLM-Driven Summarisation of Parliamentary Debates with Computational Argumentation: Formally Representing Parliamentary Debates and Summaries

-Table \ref{tab:example} shows that $\QBAF_b^*$ preserves the acceptability statuses of both arguments, while $\QBAF_a^*$ does not for $x_1^p$.
+Table \ref{tab:example} shows that $\QBAF_b^*$ preserves the acceptability statuses of both arguments, while $\QBAF_a^*$ does not for $x_1^p$ since both of its attackers were excluded from this summary.

-Our final two properties concern gradual semantics, so we assume a given $\SF$.
-Property~\ref{prop:balanced} checks whether proposal arguments that received net support (have strength greater than $ 0.5$) or net opposition (have strength less than $ 0.5$) remain so in the debate summary.
+Our final two metrics concern gradual semantics, so we assume a given $\SF$.
+Metric~\ref{prop:balanced} checks whether proposal arguments that received net support (have strength greater than $ 0.5$) or net opposition (have strength less than $ 0.5$) remain so in the debate summary, and is inspired by the \emph{balance} property in \cite{Baroni_18}.
+This important metric ensures that any summary of a debate remains faithful to, and does not misrepresent, the balance of the discussion, whether in favour of or against the each of the proposals.